 This episode is from the WNYC archives.
 It may contain language which is no longer politically or socially appropriate.

-WNYC's inauguration of the retransmission of radio signals from the Naval Observatory in Arlington, VA.
+The inauguration of WNYC's retransmission of radio signals from the Naval Observatory in Arlington, VA.
 Attending the event are Mayor La Guardia, Admiral Clark H. Woodward, and Captain Jay Frederick Hellweg.

-Admiral Clark H. Woodward, Commandant of the Third Naval District (reporter calls him Clark B. Woodward), speaks on the history of timekeeping technologies, including the establishment of the Prime Meridian and Greenwich Mean Time and time signal transmission.
+Admiral Woodward, Commandant of the Third Naval District (reporter calls him Clark B. Woodward), discusses the history of timekeeping technologies, including the establishment of the Prime Meridian and Greenwich Mean Time and time signal transmission.
 Mayor F. H. La Guardia talks about the Naval Observatory's contributions to science.
 Captain Hellweg, Superintendent of the Naval Observatory and inventor of the automatic time service device, talks about his work with timekeeping.
 This is followed by a detailed explanation of the time signal, including the signal itself.
 Mark of the time, 12 noon, and a station ID.

 Audio courtesy of the NYC Municipal Archives WNYC Collection